Does your tween talk back? You’re not alone!

 1. Model good behavior.

-Terrence and I are sarcastic and we love to tease each other.
+My husband and I are sarcastic and we love to tease each other.
 Ayva actually has the same dry humor as us, and can hold her own when we’re joking around.

-2. Address the sass immediately.
+2. Address the talking back immediately.

 Different families have different rules, but the Rileys don’t do backtalk.
-It doesn’t matter if we’re out with other kids who are being sassy to their parents, if I get the sense that Ayva is following behind them trying to test the back talk waters, I pull her to the side and remind her of the way that our family talks to each other.
+It doesn’t matter if we’re out with other kids who are being sassy to their parents.
+If I get the sense that Ayva is following behind them trying to test the back talk waters, I pull her to the side and remind her of the way that our family talks to each other.

 3.Teach them about the power of words.

 If your child is old enough to talk back, they are ready to learn about the power of words.
 Be intentional about helping them to see that the things that they say can hurt or help others depending on how they use them.

 4. Make time to listen to your child.

 Sometimes, kids act out or talk back when they feel like they aren’t being heard.
-If disrespect and talking back is becoming a real problem, make sure you’re giving your little one attention when they need it.
+If disrespect and talking back is becoming a real problem, make sure you’re giving your tween attention when they need it.

-5. Remember that sassy can be redirected.
+5. Remember that talking back can be redirected.